AZURE-ARC-0/voxta-linux/README.md

 ### Using a demo scenes

 If you download a scene that uses ChatMate, and the previous steps are done correctly, you can simply open the scene and it should work.
 You can validate that the plugin is running by opening the plugin's custom UI (go in Edit mode, select the Person atom, go to Plugins, find ChatMate, click on Open Custom UI), and you should see "Connected".
-If you have a Bot selected, the State should be idle.
+If you have a character selected, the State should be idle.

 ### Adding ChatMate to a scene

-You can add `ChatMate.cslist` to a Person atom, and in the custom UI, select a Bot.
+You can add `ChatMate.cslist` to a Person atom, and in the custom UI, select a character.
 Note that no animations will be played; to play animations, you can use something like Scripter and use On state changed and On animation changed to run animations in Timeline.
 You can also use the demo scenes as a starting point.

 You may also want to enable lip sync in the Person atom, in Auto Behaviors, Lip Sync, Enabled.